norbert10/avp-project/README.md

 Project name : NB RESTAURANT
 It has a landing page. the landing page will contain the the title/name of the restaurant and a picture of the inner-decoration of the restaurant

+The project will also have have a registration page incase of new user. after registration, one can log in.